lock3/wg21/p2258/paper.md

 For example, `typename(^int)` will generate the *type-id* `int` and `valueof(^int)` will yield the *constant-expression* 0.

-P2237R0 suggests considerably differnt syntax for splicing: there is only one splice operator, which is to enclose a reflection in `|` tokens [@P2237R0].
+P2237R0 suggests considerably different syntax for splicing: there is only one splice operator, which is to enclose a reflection in `|` tokens [@P2237R0].
 For example, `|^int|` yields the *type-id* `int` and `|^0|` yields the *constant-expression* 0.